-If you’re doing programmatic SEO, it comes down to finding good head keywords or head terms that you can target.
+If you’re doing programmatic SEO, finding good head keywords or head terms becomes crucial for success.
+It is a part of the entire keyword research process for pSEO.

-Head terms or head keywords are the broad-level categories that you will want to rank for.
-Generally, the head terms are short and not more than 3-4 words.
+Head terms or head keywords are the broad-level categories/topics that you want to rank for.
+Generally, the head terms are short and not more than 2–5 words.

-The head terms are then combined with multiple modifiers to construct several long-tail keywords that you will actually target with your programmatically generated pages, as you can see in the image below.
+Ranking for head terms alone is very difficult, and the coming traffic is not very targeted either.
+But head terms can be combined with suitable modifiers to construct several long-tail keywords that you will actually target with your programmatically generated pages.

 For example, if the head term is “email templates” and the modifiers are “link building”, “guest posting”, and “newsletters” then the complete keywords would be: